maihde/roku_subsonic/README.rst

 Release Notes
 ~~~~~~~~~~~~~

+1.8.0 - 14th Jan 2015
+'''''''''''''''''''''
+ * Change Artist image to fill poster screen
+ * Add default Album and Song images
+ * Provide support for Artist->Song file organization (as opposed to Artist->Album->Song)
+ * Add "Play All" and "Shuffle All" for Artist Screen

 1.7.0 - 4th Mar 2011
 '''''''''''''''''''''
  * No code changes from 1.6.0, republished to take advantage of new ability to publish channels